The story and lessons behind sustainably scaling EmailOctopus.

 Many businesses describe the first 10 customers as the hardest to get.
 While our user count had taken a huge hit overnight, we felt quietly confident that crossing that line had given our small business enough validation to keep going.

-All growth is not good growth
+Not all growth is good growth

 Under our new pricing model we began to pull in a couple of hundred signups a month, around 10% of which were converting.
 However there are a lot of nefarious people in the email marketing industry (who knew!?) – and we’d inadvertently creating one of the most accessible email marketing platforms out there.
 For casual spammers and black-hat marketers, we must have seemed like a gift from God.